ganadurai/single-node-apigee-hybrid-install/README.md

     ```bash
     cd $WORK_DIR/scripts/

-    # If you prefer the VM to be created with an new Project with Apigee org configured use the commande below
+    # If you prefer the VM to be created on a new Project with Apigee org configured use the command below
     ./deploy-gcp-vm.sh --project-create --create-vm

     # If you prefer the VM to be created within an existing Project with Apigee org